 The other two reasons the report provides concern the fact that low-income defendants tend to experience worse outcomes in the criminal justice system than their high-income counterparts, and that because African-Americans defendants are disproportionately more likely to be lower-income, they are more likely to be convicted.
 This may very well be true, but it indicates classism, not racism, in the criminal justice system.

 Some point to a 2017 report by the U.S. Sentencing Commission which found that “Black male offenders received sentences on average 19.1 percent longer than similarly situated White male offenders.”
-Fortunately, the authors were candor about the report’s limitations and whether their findings can suggest racial bias:
+Fortunately, the authors were candid about the report’s limitations and whether their findings can suggest racial bias:

 A 2014 study came to similar conclusions: “blacks receive sentences that are almost 10 percent longer than those of comparable whites arrested for the same crimes.”
 The report proceeds to offer multiple explanations besides racism that may explain the disparity: